sergerdn/bas-set-cpu-affinity/README.md

 - BAS main process spawns multiple worker (`Worker.exe`) processes that:
     - Communicate with the main process
     - Spawn Chromium browser processes named `worker.exe` (lowercase)
-- On servers with older processors, when the main process and multiple workers run on the same core simultaneously, various issues can occur:
+- On servers with old processors, when the main process and multiple workers run on the same core simultaneously, various issues can occur:
     - Timing errors in workers
     - Performance degradation